theislab/sfaira/docs/adding_datasets.rst

 - organism and organism_obs_key. {"mouse", "human"}.
     The organism from which the sample originates.
     In the future, we will use NCBITAXON (https://www.ebi.ac.uk/ols/ontologies/ncbitaxon).
+- primary_data [bool]
+    Whether contains cells that were measured in this study (ie this is not a meta study on published data).
 - sample_source and sample_source_obs_key. {"primary_tissue", "2d_culture", "3d_culture", "tumor"}
     Which cellular system the sample was derived from.
 - sex and sex_obs_key.
 Sex of individual sampled. {"female", "male", None}